GhostofGoes/getmac/README.md

 ## Features
 * Pure-Python (no compiled C-extensions required!)
-* Supports CPython 2.6+ and 3.4+, pypy and pypy3, IronPython, and Jython
+* Python 2.7 and 3.4+
 * Lightweight, with no dependencies and a small package size
 * Can be dropped into a project as a standalone .py file
+* Supports most interpreters: CPython, pypy, pypy3, IronPython, and Jython
 * Provides a simple command line tool (when installed as a package)
 * MIT licensed!